-- 1 Insert a disc into the optical disc drive. - 2 If nothing appears on the desktop, click Start, All Programs, and the desired CD software to play the CD.
-If the Audio CD window appears, click to select an option.
+- 1 Insert a disc into the optical disc drive. - Connect the AC adapter to the computer and close all running software applications before playing a disc. - 2 If nothing appears on the desktop, click Start, All Programs, and the desired software to play the disc.
+For instructions on how to use the software, see the help file included with the software.

-Copying Files to CDs
+Copying Files to Discs